 And all we need of hell.

-Here, Emily is discussing the depths of the heartbreak she has gone through.
+In the second stanza of ‘My Life Closed Twice Before Its Close’, Emily is discussing the depths of the heartbreak she has gone through.
 She describes it as “huge, and hopeless to conceive.”
 She is referring to this third, foreboding event that she assumes will come next in her life.
 This third death doesn’t have a finality to it, it is simply being compared to the other two closures in her life.
-She is however, “immortal,” so it is ironic that she describes heaven and hell.
+She is, however, “immortal,” so it is ironic that she describes heaven and hell.
 It is almost as if she doesn’t believe she will ever escape life’s constant series of broken hearts so she pulls parts of her idea of heaven and hell and attributes them to her life on earth.
 Again, she rhymes heaven and hell (the second and fourth lines of stanza two), very lightheartedly which adds to the irony of a dark mood and word, like hell – to be rhymed in such a feathery way.
 To put it quite simply, Emily writes that she doesn’t know anything but heartbreak by writing that these closures are “all she knows of heaven.”
 She is putting herself in “hell” by writing that she is currently experiencing “all she needs of hell.”